Mark Lachs

-Mark S. Lachs is an American physician, scientist, and popular author specializing in the field of aging.
+Mark Steven Lachs (born March 26, 1960) is an American physician, scientist, and popular author specializing in the field of aging.
 He is the Irene and Roy Psaty Distinguished Professor of Medicine at Weill Medical College of Cornell University in New York City, and Director of Geriatric Medicine for the NewYork-Presbyterian Healthcare System.
 An internationally recognized authority on the field of elder abuse, he has authored over 100 articles on the subject and other areas of gerontology, and conducted important research on the topic.
 He is also a founder of the New York City Elder Abuse Center, and the not for profit charity www.elderabuse.org.

 Early life and education

-Born on Otis Air Force Base in Falmouth Massachusetts, Lachs was raised primarily on Long Island, New York.
+Born on Otis Air Force Base in Falmouth, Massachusetts, Lachs was raised primarily on Long Island, New York.
 He graduated from the University of Pennsylvania with a BA in Biology, and matriculated into the New York University School of Medicine after three years of undergraduate study.
-He returned to the Hospital of the University of Pennsylvania for residency training in Internal Medicine, and subsequently trained in geriatric medicine at Yale; he is board certified in both Internal Medicine and Geriatric Medicine.
-While at Yale he was a Robert Wood Johnson Clinical Scholar, and trained in research methodology under the noted and controversial clinical epidemiologist Dr. Alvan Feinstein, who directed the program.
+He returned to the Hospital of the University of Pennsylvania for residency training in internal medicine, and subsequently trained in geriatric medicine at Yale.
+He is board certified in both Internal Medicine and Geriatric Medicine.
+While at Yale, he was a Robert Wood Johnson Clinical Scholar, and trained in research methodology under the noted and controversial clinical epidemiologist Dr. Alvan Feinstein, who directed the program.
 At Yale he also earned a Master’s Degree in Public Health with a concentration in chronic disease epidemiology.